The Politics of Personalized News Aggregation: Analysis

-This section develops key concepts to the upcoming analysis.
-We first describe how a unilateral deviation from a symmetric policy profile $\langle -a,a\rangle$ with $a \in \left[0, \overline{a}\right]$ can affect expressive voting decisions.
-Due to symmetry, it suffices to consider candidate $R$'s deviation to any $a'$.
+\paragraph{Key concepts} Fix any segmentation technology $\mathcal{S}\in \{b, p\}$ and voter population distribution $q$.
+Our first concept concerns how a candidate's unilateral deviation from a symmetric policy profile can affect voters' voting decisions.
+Due to symmetry, it suffices to consider candidate $R$'s deviation only.